MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionsnapshotservice-destroysnapshot.md

 ---
-Description: 'Destroys an existing snapshot of virtual system collection.
-This method may as a side effect destroy other snapshots that are dependent on the affected snapshot.' ms.assetid: '79a529d5-35bb-4e63-a1b7-8943de9580e8'
+Description: Destroys an existing snapshot of virtual system collection.
+This method may as a side effect destroy other snapshots that are dependent on the affected snapshot. ms.assetid: 79a529d5-35bb-4e63-a1b7-8943de9580e8
-title: 'DestroySnapshot method of the Msvm\_CollectionSnapshotService class'
+title: DestroySnapshot method of the Msvm\_CollectionSnapshotService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DestroySnapshot method of the Msvm\_CollectionSnapshotService class